oasis-open/odata-rapid/tools/rsdl/csdl-xml/README.md

-# CSDL Xml Serializer
+# CSDL XML Serializer

 CSDL has a native in-memory and serialized JSON representation.
 The CSDL XmlSerializer saves the in-memory JSON CSDL to XML.

 ## Installation